For your loved ones in addiction recovery, the holidays can be a very testing time for their recovery.

 Here are a few things to keep in mind when approaching the conversation:

-- grace and understanding: It may be hard for your loved one to discuss or admit some of the topics they’ll cover, so remain open and express your understanding over these issues.
+- Be understanding: It may be hard for your loved one to discuss or admit some of the topics they’ll cover, so remain open and express your understanding ofthese issues.

 Steps To Take To Support Your Recovering Loved One During The Holidays